mth229/mth229.github.io/functions.md

 We see in this section how to easily create functions in `Julia`.
-In the following section we begin to do things with function, by learning how to graph functions with `Julia`.
+In the following sections we begin to do things with function, such as learning how to graph functions with `Julia`.

 For basic things creating a new function and plotting it is as familiar as this: